Music by Pyotr I. Tchaikovsky (1840-1893)

 Alexander Jones comes from Great Britain.
 He received his dance training at the Royal Ballet School in London.
 In 2004 he won the gold medal in the Adeline Genée Competition and the Dame Ninette de Valois Prize.
 In the 2005/06 season he became a member of the Stuttgart Ballet, where he was appointed principal dancer in 2011/12.
 In Stuttgart he has appeared as Armand Duval in Neumeier’s Kameliendame, Romeo in Cranko’s Romeo und Julia, in the title roles of Cranko’s Onegin and Kevin O’Days Hamlet, as Basilio in Maximiliano Guerra’s Don Quixote and in MacMillan’s Lied von der Erde.
 He has also danced in choreographies by Balanchine, Robbins, Ashton, Schaufuss, Tetley, Béjart, Haydée, van Manen, Forsythe, Lee, McGregor, Clug, and Spuck.
 Alexander Jones has been a first soloist of Ballett Zürich since the 2015/16 season.
 Here he has danced Prince Siegfried in Alexei Ratmansky’s Schwanensee reconstruction, Albrecht in Patrice Bart’s Giselle and Romeo in Romeo und Julia, Nathanael in Der Sandmann and Vronsky in Anna Karenina (all by Christian Spuck), among others.

-Aurore Lissitzky comes from France.
-She received her training with Monique Loudières, at the Académie Princesse Grace in Monte Carlo and at the Ballet School of the Hamburg Ballet.
-She won the gold medal at the Concours International de Grasse in 2008.
-Starting in 2012, she appeared at the Hamburg Ballet in numerous choreographies by John Neumeier.
-After half of a season with the Junior Ballett, she joined Ballett Zürich with the 2017/18 season, where he has appeared in Filipe Portugal’s Behind the Mirror, Jiří Kylián’s Stepping Stones and Patrice Bart’s Giselle (peasant pas de deux).
+Aurore Aleman Lissitzky comes from France.
+She received her training with Monique Loudières, at the Académie Princesse Grace in Monte-Carlo and at the Hamburg Ballet School.
+In 2008 she won the gold medal at the Concours International de Grasse.
+At the age of 16 she became a member of the Hamburg Ballet and danced solos in numerous choreographies by John Neumeier.
+After half a season in the Junior Ballet, she joined the Ballett Zürich in the 2017/18 season.
+She danced solos in choreographies by Christian Spuck, Edward Clug, Johann Inger, Jiří Kyliáns (Stepping Stones) as well as in Patrice Bart (Peasant Pas-de-deux in Giselle) and William Forsythe (The Second Detail).